CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 Since the dawn of time we've had the problem of trying to allocate power over the future of humanity. democracy blah blah

-<b>Allocate Capital to Issues You Care About</b>
+#### Allocate Capital to Issues You Care About

 <i>“A market economy allows accurate knowledge to be effective in influencing decision making even if 99% of the population do not have that knowledge.
 In politics however, the 99% who do not understand can create immediate political success for elected officials and for policies that will turn out in the end to be harmful to society as a whole.”</i>
 Thomas Sowell, Basic Economics, Chapter 15

-The reason capital is such a powerful method of allocating decision making is that those that have amassed capital in a particular field are those with the best knowledge of that field.

 Under our current democracy, every voter has roughly even say in all issues.
 This is inefficient because not every voter has sufficient knowledge in every field to make an effective decision.
 Representitive democracy tries to solve this by having the voter elect a representitive to make decisions on their behalf.
 The reason this fails is that if you know less than someone in a particular field, you are not the best judge of their skill in that field.
 You cannot grade a math test if you know less than the students taking the test.

 Instead of evenly allocating decision making on all issues among all voters we can allocate decision making with those who have capital allocated in a particular field.
 This solves the problem of having a lack of focus in a democracy where you have a say in all issues.
 There are likely only a small subset of issues that actually affect you and that you care about.
 The vast majority of decisions to be made in your country are likely uninteresting and irrelevant to you.
 If instead you could allocate your votes to the particular issues you care about, you could have far more of an impact.

-This system of allocating your votes to a particular issue exists today.
+This system of allocating your vote to a particular issues exists today.
 If you want to steer a corporation in a particular direction, you can buy stock and vote as a shareholder.
 Anyone can acquire enough shares of any company to have more of a say in the management of that company than they do in the management of their country.
 For example, there are 161 million voters in the US.
 To acquire one 161 millionth of Tesla, you would need to spend ~$5,000.
 It's important to notes that your interests may more closely align to a company of a smaller market cap, making your capital more powerful in that company.

-<b>Battling in the Market Leads to Net Positive Results</b>
+#### Battling in the Market Leads to Better Results

 <i>"The best way to predict the future is to create it"</i>
 Peter Drucker / Alan Kay